JariKCoding/ModernWarfareLeaker/README.md

 * Fonts

 # How to use it
+* Download the zip that is in the [releases section](https://github.com/JariKCoding/ModernWarfareLeaker/releases)
-Just have Modern Warfare open and run the exe that is provided
+* Just have Modern Warfare open and run the exe that is provided

 ## Requirements
 * .NET Core 3.0